pedrokehl/caminho/README.md

 ```

 #### Generator
-`from` receives an AsyncGenerators that provides any amount of items to the subsequent steps.
+`from` receives an AsyncGenerator that provides any amount of items to the subsequent steps.
-Features lossless backpressure by using `maxItemsFlowing`, which limits the amount of data concurrently in a caminho flow, it is useful to avoid memory overflow.
+Use `maxItemsFlowing` for lossless backpressure, it limits the amount of data concurrently in the flow, useful to avoid memory overflow.

 ```typescript
 import { from, ValueBag } from 'caminho'